tarquin-the-brave/blog/content/posts/re-learning-haskell.md

 ```

 I used a tuple accumulator to record the depth (i.e. the index within `levels
-mytree` and the accumulating sum of the depths.
+mytree` and the accumulating sum of the depths).

 That was enough to give me the answer to the first part of [Day 6][day-6].
 In
 writing this I've just realised there's a second half to the problem that I